lg3394/anthropic-economic-index/README.md

 ## Visualizations

-1. **Top Occupations by AI Usage Chart**: Originally created by Anthropic – A horizontal bar chart showing which specific job titles have the highest AI adoption rates, revealing the dominance of technical professions like computer programming and web development.
+1. **Top Occupations by AI Usage Chart**: A horizontal bar chart showing which specific job titles have the highest AI adoption rates, revealing the dominance of technical professions like computer programming and web development.

-2. **AI Usage by Major Occupational Groups**: Originally created by Anthropic – A bar chart displaying AI adoption across broad occupational categories, showing Computer and Mathematical fields leading with nearly 8% of conversations.
+2. **AI Usage by Major Occupational Groups**: A bar chart displaying AI adoption across broad occupational categories, showing Computer and Mathematical fields leading with nearly 8% of conversations.

 3. **AI Usage by Income Level and Ethnicity**: A grouped bar chart examining the intersection of income and race in AI adoption, revealing persistent disparities across all economic levels.